-Uses the cycle reduction algorithm to solve the polynomial equation for retrieving the coefficients associated to the endogenous variables in the decision rule.
+Uses the cycle reduction algorithm of Bini et al. (2002) to solve the polynomial equation for retrieving the coefficients associated to the endogenous variables in the decision rule.
 This method is faster than the default one for large scale models.